Skip to content

 GPT-5 56.8 54.0 58.8 57.2 59.9 57.9

-MGCA (strongest baseline) 72.3 66.6 74.1 71.3 78.2 76.8
+MGCA (Strongest baseline) 72.3 66.6 74.1 71.3 78.2 76.8

-PCGR 80.2 70.9 80.6 73.5 84.3 79.8
+PCGR (Ours) 80.2 70.9 80.6 73.5 84.3 79.8

 Ablation Study (AMG Dataset)

-Configuration Description Performance Drop
+Configuration Description Performance Gain/Drop

-w/o acg Remove automatic concept growth Mic-F1 and Mac-F1 drop by ~12.9% and ~12.5% (largest degradation)
+w/o acg Remove auto-concept growth Mic-F1 and Mac-F1 decreased by ~12.9% and 12.5% (largest drop)

 w/o dag Replace hierarchical DAG with flat structure Significant drop